Fordi/UcPPU/README.md

 This library implements a similar scheme.
 To make use of it, you need to first set up PPUConfig.h and Resources.h:

-`P2PPU_TILES` (PPUConfig.h) tells the PPU how many tiles you'll have in your table.

-`tiles` (Resources.h) should be an array of `P2PPU_TILES` `Tile` structures, where a `Tile` is an 8x4 array of bytes, each byte representing a big-endian pixel pair.
+`tiles` is an array of uint32_t[8], each representing a tile, with one horizontal line of pixels per `uint32_t`, one pixel per nibble, each nibble referencing an index in the active palette.

-`P2PPU_PALETTES` (PPUConfig.h) tells the PPU how many palettes you've got.
+`palettes` is an array of uint16_t[16], each representing a palette, where each `uint16_t` is a rgb565 color (packed, bitwise, as (bit 15) RRRRR GGGGGG BBBBB (0)) to be referenced by a member of the `tiles` table.

-`palettes` (Resources.h) should be an array of `P2PPU_PALETTES` `Palette` structures, where a `Palette` is a 16-element array of 16-bit words, representing rgb565 colors.
-Though, I'm finding that if the low-order green bit is not set, the SSD1351 flickers.
-Which is odd.
+I'm finding that if the low-order green bit is not set, the SSD1351 flickers.
+Which is weird, but keep it in mind.

-`P2PPU_SPRITES` tells the PPU how many sprites you intend to have on-screen at a time.
-More is slower.
-Each sprite slot consumes 4 bytes.

-`P2PPU_SPRITES_PER_SCAN` tells it how many sprites you're allowed on the same scanline.
-Each slot consumes 128 bytes of RAM, so don't go crazy.
-This should never be larger than `P2PPU_SPRITES`

-`P2PPU_BG_WIDTH` and `P2PPU_BG_HEIGHT` tells the PPU how much space to allocate for the background layer.
-Each tile slot consumes 2 bytes.

-`P2PPU_WIDTH` and `P2PPU_HEIGHT` tells the PPU the physical size of the screen.
-This should match whatever driver you're using.

-There's a sample PPUConfig.h / Resources.h in the repository; use that as your guide for resource preparation.
+There's a sample Resources.h in the boring sample program [P2PPU](https://github.com/Fordi/P2PPU); use that as your guide for resource preparation.
+It populates three layers of tiles and a few sprites, (all just numbers), and moves them all around.

-Once you have that ready, you can run the boring sample program, `PPUTest.ino`.
-All it does is fill the screen with tiles, set up a sprite then scroll both around.
 Fun stuff!

 Using the `ppu` local, you can place and palette background tiles and sprites, set the background's offset, etc.  Once your code is happy with its composition, it can call ppu.render() to throw it at the screen.

 Remember, any issues / feature requests, please fill out an [issue](https://github.com/Fordi/P2PPU/issues), and I'll have a look!
+Also, if something works, but is confusing, please create a ticket there with the prefix `[Docs] `.
+All issues for μC PPU will be handled through the P2PPU repo for now.